gramener/gramex/README.md

 `gramex.yaml` file may have a `conf:` section that lists additional YAML configurations.

     conf:                           # Load additional configurations
-      - app:                      # ... into the app: section from:
+      app:                          # ... into the app: section from:
-        - */gramex.yaml           #   All gramex.yaml under 1st-level dir
+        subapps: */gramex.yaml      #   All gramex.yaml under 1st-level dir
-      - url:                      # ... into the url: section from:
+      url:                          # ... into the url: section from:
-        - */gramex.url.yaml       #   All gramex.url.yaml under 1st-level dir
+        subapps: */gramex.url.yaml  #   All gramex.url.yaml under 1st-level dir
-        - d:/app/gramex.url.yaml  #   A specific gramex.url.yaml file
+        xyz: d:/xyz/gramex.url.yaml #   A specific gramex.url.yaml file
-      - log:                      # ... into the log: section from:
+      log:                          # ... into the log: section from:
-        - ...                     #   etc
+        ...                         #   etc

 This is not recursive.
 If the `conf:` section has a `conf:` sub-section, it is ignored.

-By default, all values are imported directly into `gramex.yaml`.
-To specify a path relative to the imported `.yaml` folder, use:
+Set a value to `!!null` to delete it.
+Keys with a `!!null` value are dropped after parsing.

-    path: !!python/name:Path.relative "folder/index.html"
+Relative paths?

 ### App